 Primeval Whirl (Dinoland USA) – 122cm (48″) This is a ride which spins you around curves and down drops.
 I was quite surprised at how tall you have to be to ride this ride.

 Dinosaur FP (Dinoland USA) – 102cm (40″) I loved every second of this ride.
 It was more extreme than I was expecting.
 It sways and throws you all over the place with dinosaurs popping out all over the place.
-There was many dark elements.
+There were many dark elements.
 Jamie did not want to go on it again!
-I however laughed my head off.
+I, however, laughed my head off.
 It was so much fun.

-What else is there to find and see?
+What else is there to find and see at Disney’s Animal Kingdom?

 Wilderness Explorers – If you have the time children can become a wilderness explorer by completing challenges and earning badges as you walk around the park.